-All room payments must be made at the College Office.
-Unless previously arranged, all payments are expected a semester in advance.
-Residents choosing to move out during a semester will forfeit any remaining rent.
-Residents are charged a $150.00 security deposit.
+The Application for Residency is an 8 month contract from September to April.
+All room payments must be made on or before the date residence opens.
+Residents are charged a $200.00 security deposit.
 The deposit is refundable only when the resident vacates the room, if the room is left clean and in order, and all keys are returned.

 MCC reserves the right to:

 - Refuse renewal of a rental without cause